 Your complaint will be investigated fully and upon completion of the investigations a written response will be sent advising you of the outcome of our investigations and where appropriate any offer of redress.
 We aim that this response will be sent within eight weeks of your initial enquiry.
 Should we not be in a position to provide you with a final response at this time we will write and advise you of the reasons why we are unable to complete our investigation.
 We will also confirm date that we expect to be in a position to provide you with a full written response.

-All complaints referred to the Legal Ombudsman Service must be sent within six months of receipt of our final written response to your complaint.
+All complaints referred to the Financial Ombudsman Service must be sent within six months of receipt of our final written response to your complaint.

-The Legal Ombudsman Service can be contacted at:
+The Financial Ombudsman Service can be contacted at:

 0300 555 0333